 - 1. Directs and oversees the compilation and preparation of the University's annual operating budget submissions - 2.
 Participates in short and long-range fiscal planning and goal setting for the University and strategic planning projects with University-wide implications - 3.
 Directs the design, implementation, and support of budget management and reporting systems, and related policies and processes used to formulate the University-wide annual operating budget - 4.
 Reviews operations of Student Accounts, Student Loans, and Collections ensuring compliance with all state and federal regulations - 5.
+Directs the activities and provides oversight to the Office of Student Employment - 6.
 Reports to the Chief Financial Officer